 The country's forests and natural resources are plundered and drug production (principally the growth of opium poppies and manufacture of heroin) is allowed to flourish.
 At the same time, the size of the army is doubled, from 175,000 soldiers in 1989 to 325,000 in 1995.
 By the end of the century the army numbers 400,000 troops.
 Expenditure on the armed forces increases proportionally, with over US$2 billion dollars worth of military equipment being procured from China.

 1990 - The junta allows a multiparty general election to proceed.
 The vote is held on 27 May.
 The NLD outpolls the junta's preferred party by almost three votes to one and wins 80% of the seats.
 However, the junta ignores the results, refuses to allow the parliament to convene, and jails the NLD's elected candidates.

 The junta says it cannot accept the establishment of a civilian government based on an interim constitution and that it will not hand over power until a new constitution is passed by a national convention.

 1991 - Towards the end of the year, Ne Win summons Than Shwe, Khin Nyunt and the military commander of Rangoon and tells them to get rid of the increasingly erratic Saw Maung.

-1992 - In April Saw Maung falls.
+1992 - Saw Maung falls in April.
 Than Shwe takes his place, becoming chairman of SLORC, prime minister and military commander-in-chief.

 1994 - The UN Commission on Human Rights reports that torture, summary executions and forced labour are commonplace in Burma, along with "abuse of women, politically motivated arrests and detention, forced replacement, important restrictions on the freedom of expression and association, and oppression of ethnic and religious minorities".